fortuno-repos/fortuno/README.rst

 Installing Fortuno on your system
 ---------------------------------

-You can install Fortuno directly on your system and use the installed version in your project.
+As an alternative to downloading and building Fortuno on-the-fly during your project's build process, it is also possible to install the library directly on your system and use the installed version during the build.
+This can be useful for avoiding repeated downloads as well as for using Fortuno with other build systems (e.g. Make).

 To install Fortuno, follow the standard CMake workflow:

 * Review the ``config.cmake`` file for variables that allow you to customize the build.